 Upper District (Upper Buffalo Wilderness to Carver)

 The upper or western end of the park includes 5 campgrounds.
-Fees for sites in these developed campgrounds are $12.00 per site with 6 people permitted on each site.
+Fees for sites in these developed campgrounds are $12.00 per site per night with 6 people permitted on each site.
 Fees charged during season when water is available.
 No fees charged during winter when water systems are shutdown.

-Kyles Landing campground is about 1/2 way between Ponca and Jasper Arkansas along Highway 74.
+Kyles Landing Campground is about half way between Ponca and Jasper Arkansas off of Highway 74.
 The entrance road into Kyles is gravel, very rough and high clearance vehicle is recommended.
 Campground open year round.
 Trash pick-up provided.
 Water system and restroom will be closed mid-November to mid-March.
 The valut toilet will be open, with limited or no servicing.
 No RVs allowed.
 No fees charged when water is off.

 Middle District (Mt.
 Hersey to South Maumee)

-Grinders Ferry, Shine Eye, Gilbert, gravel bars are open for camping and vault toilets will be open from March 15- Sept.
-15, 2014.
+Grinders Ferry, Shine Eye, and Gilbert gravel bars are open for camping and vault toilets will be open year round with limited or no servicing.
 No trash services will be provided.
+No fees charged.

 Lower District (North Maumee to Lower Buffalo Wilderness)